kripikroli/dev_bitcoinminer/_posts/2013-04-15-is-it-too-late-to-start-mining-as-of-41613-or.md

 featured:
 layout: post
 ---

-I definitely do not think that is too late, but you must be smart about your initial investment and how long you expect to recoup that money before you start making a profit.
-Here is a good calculator that I recommend: http://www.bitcoinx.com/profit/.
+<p>I definitely do not think that is too late, but you must be smart about your initial investment and how long you expect to recoup that money before you start making a profit.
+Here is a good calculator that I recommend: http://www.bitcoinx.com/profit/.<p>